sukjuoh/ARRHYMAMBA-TOWARDS-EXPLAINABLE-UNSUPERVISED-PPG-ANOMALY-DETECTION-IN-ARRHYTHMIA/README.md

-# ArrhyMamba: Hybrid SSM-Transformer for PPG Arrhythmia Detection
+# ArrhyMamba: Towards Explainable Unsupervised PPG Anomaly Detection in Arrhythmia

 **Notice:** This repository is shared proactively to ensure **transparency during the peer-review process**.
 A fully organized and official version of the code will be released upon the formal publication of the manuscript.